 The late nineteenth-century anthropology that Franz Boas encountered when he entered the field was dominated by evolutionary frameworks that ranked human cultures on a single developmental scale.
 Lewis Henry Morgan's Ancient Society (1877) divided human social development into stages of savagery, barbarism, and civilization.
 Herbert Spencer applied Darwinian concepts to social development, generating the doctrine of social Darwinism.
 These frameworks positioned Western industrial societies at the pinnacle of human development and relegated all other societies to earlier stages, providing apparent scientific warrant for colonial domination.

-Boas, who was born in Germany and trained in physics and geography before turning to anthropology, challenged this framework on both empirical and methodological grounds.
+Boas, who was born in Germany in 1858 and trained in physics and geography before turning to anthropology, challenged this framework on both empirical and methodological grounds.
 His field research among the indigenous peoples of the Pacific Northwest and Canada, beginning in the 1880s, convinced him that cultural practices could not be explained by position on a single developmental scale but required understanding in terms of the specific historical, environmental, and social circumstances of each culture.
 The complexity, sophistication, and internal coherence of cultures that evolutionary anthropologists had labeled "primitive" was evident to Boas from direct engagement.

-Boas's methodological principle — that every culture must be understood from within its own framework, in terms of its own logic and values, rather than measured against an external standard — became the foundation of what his students would develop into cultural relativism.
+Boas's methodological principle -- that every culture must be understood from within its own framework, in terms of its own logic and values, rather than measured against an external standard -- became the foundation of what his students would develop into cultural relativism.
 His explicit anti-racist commitments, expressed in The Mind of Primitive Man (1911) and amplified in subsequent decades, connected the methodological point to a political stance: the claim that some cultures or races are inherently superior had no scientific foundation and served primarily to justify exploitation.

 Ruth Benedict and Patterns of Culture

 Ruth Benedict's Patterns of Culture (1934) is the most widely read statement of cultural relativism and one of the most influential books in twentieth-century American intellectual culture.
-Benedict argued that each culture is a coherent whole — what she called a "pattern" or "configuration" — organized around a distinctive set of values, and that the proper analogy is to individual personality rather than to mechanical structure.
+Benedict argued that each culture is a coherent whole -- what she called a "pattern" or "configuration" -- organized around a distinctive set of values, and that the proper analogy is to individual personality rather than to mechanical structure.

 Benedict compared three cultures to illustrate the point: the Pueblo peoples of the American Southwest, characterized as "Apollonian" (valuing sobriety, cooperation, and moderation); the Dobu islanders of Melanesia, characterized as suspicious and competitive; and the Kwakiutl of the Pacific Northwest, characterized as "Dionysian" (valuing emotional excess, rivalry, and displays of wealth).
-Her explicit argument was that what counts as normal or abnormal behavior, admirable or pathological character, varies systematically across these cultural patterns — and that there is no culture-neutral standard by which to adjudicate between them.
+Her explicit argument was that what counts as normal or abnormal behavior, admirable or pathological character, varies systematically across these cultural patterns -- and that there is no culture-neutral standard by which to adjudicate between them.

 The Philosophical Structure of Relativism